 As Hydra2 links are limited to 512 channels of audio in each direction, each I/O box can be populated with cards that provide a maximum of 512 input channels, and 512 output channels.
+When counting inputs and outputs GPIO ports must also be included.

-This limitation only becomes a factor when a large number of SDI cards are fitted in the same modular I/O rack.
+This limitation becomes a factor when a large number of SDI cards are fitted in the same modular I/O box.
 Channels are counted across the card slots from left to right.
-If, for example, SDI de-embedder (audio input) cards are fitted in the first 16 card slots, the input channel count will be at its maximum (16 channels of audio per SDI output x 2 SDI outputs per card x 16 cards = 512 channels).
+If, for example, SDI de-embedder (audio input) cards are fitted in the first 16 card slots, the input channel count will be at its maximum (16 channels of audio per

+SDI output x 2 SDI outputs per card x 16 cards = 512 channels).

-Any input cards fitted in the remaining 4 slots will not pass audio, irrespective of whether audio is being used from any or all of the SDI inputs.
+Any input cards fitted in the remaining 4 slots will not pass audio or GPIO signals, irrespective of whether audio is being used from any or all of the SDI inputs.
 The remaining card slots could however be fitted with output cards as inputs and outputs have separate channel count quota's.
 Note, the channel count totals mono audio channels and therefore each SDI stream has a channel count of 16 and each digital AES port has a channel count of 2.